 I woke up Friday morning, June 22nd, to some crazy back pain on my left side.
-Nothing new considering the intense infection I battling in my kidney, bladder, and urinary tract.
+Nothing new considering the crazy infection I was battling in my kidney, bladder, and urinary tract.

 The day before labor started, Photos care of Mother Birth Doula

-A little backstory, three weeks prior when I had contracted a rare bug that had me hospitalized for 8 days and required me to get a PICC line so I could receive medication at home.
-I also was living the glamorous life of having a Foley catheter in that attached to a leg bag and a big bandage holding the PICC (if you are not familiar with a PICC line, it goes through a major vein in your upper arm to your chest.. mine was 42cm long).
+A little backstory, three weeks prior when I had contracted a rare bug that had me hospitalized for 11 days and required me to get a PICC line so I could receive medication at home.
+I also was living the glamorous life of having a Foley catheter in that attached to a leg bag and a big bandage holding the PICC (if you are not familiar with a PICC line, its a long term IV that goes through a major vein in your upper arm to your chest.. mine was 42cm long).
 With the PICC line I couldn’t lift anything above 10 pounds so I needed a lot of assistance with my almost two year old.

-So that Friday morning I woke up with pains and I just couldn’t cope with the pain anymore.
+So that Friday morning I woke up with pains and I knew that wasn’t good.
 I knew I had to go to maternity triage to get my blood/urine checked so to be on the safe side I hurried to pack my hospital bag…which shows how much I was procrastinating since I was two days away from my scheduled induction.
 At 10AM I left November with a babysitter to go to hospital’s maternity triage to be evaluated.

 As usual, the maternity triage waiting room at St. Boniface hospital was packed and even overflowing into the hallway.
 I assumed I was going to be waiting for hours and hours but one of the joys of having an infectious disease is that I was immediately put into a bed to avoid the chance of both sharing and picking up more